ReneeFranzwa/careers.edsurge.com/_posts/2014-01-17-software-engineer.md

 Email me a cover letter and relevant links (GitHub profile/projects).
 If you're thinking: "Huh?
 Cover letter?"--please read DHH's post ["Forget the resume, kill on the cover letter"](http://37signals.com/svn/posts/1748-forget-the-resume-kill-on-the-cover-letter).

+The cover letter *does not* need to be long.
+Be concise.
+If you'd like, send us a list of *10~20 max-140-character paragraphs* (equilvalent to 10~20 Tweets) that best describes your interest.

+<a href="mailto:shu@edsurge.com" class="button button-rounded button-primary button-large">Email shu@edsurge.com</a>

 #### Interview Process

 After reviewing your cover letter, I'll be your first (phone) interviewer.
 I won't give you any live-coding interviews because they don't work.
 [As to why, please read this article](http://css-tricks.com/interviewing-front-end-engineer-san-francisco/).
 On my interview, I like to ask what you're *geniunely* passionate about in your professional life, so I can determine if EdSurge can help you get to where you want to be.
 I also like to ask how you stay current.